Categories

 That's why a well design aerobic endurance building training plan has plenty of zone 2 in addition to sweet spot (see example training calendar👇 ) This is the Pyramidal Training Approach as opposed to the Polarized Approach.
 And why Sweet Spot versus Polarized is a false debate as Coach Christian discussed in his August 2021 podcast.

-A 2 week training plan example with both sweet spot and zone 2 (and tempo in the middle):
+Here is a 4 week training plan example with both sweet spot and zone 2 (and tempo in the middle):

 Incorporate sweet spot training into your base training to build a bigger aerobic engine that's capable of generating higher threshold power.
 Build a big base for 12-16 weeks but don't forget to do your intervals after!
 That's what we call Switching From Base to Race